 *Essays, Reviews, Interviews, and Critical Writing

-Lyric essay forthcoming in Avidly, a channel of the Los Angeles Review of Books: "On Writing About Dorothy Wordsworth’s The Grasmere Journal"
+Lyric essay in Avidly, a channel of the Los Angeles Review of Books: "On Writing About Dorothy Wordsworth’s The Grasmere Journal"

 *News & Media